 Dehydroepiandrosterone (DHEA) also known as androstenolone or prasterone is an endogenous steroid hormone , that is produced in the adrenal glands, the gonads, and the brain .
 DHEA is converted in the body to androstenedione, which then can be transformed into either testosterone or estrone (estrogenic hormone) .
-In bodybuilding supplements it is often added as muscle builder or fat burner.
+In bodybuilding supplements, it is often added as a muscle builder or fat burner.

-DHEA-S (sulfate ester of DHEA) serves as a reservoir for DHEA with conversion by sulfotransferases .
-DHEA-S is the most abundant steroid in the body and it declines with age and this decline is thought to contribute to age-related decreased testosterone levels .
+DHEA-s (sulfate ester of DHEA) serves as a reservoir for DHEA with conversion by sulfotransferases .
+DHEA-s is the most abundant steroid in the body and it declines with age and this decline is thought to contribute to age-related decreased testosterone levels .

 Effectiveness of Dehydroepiandrosterone (DHEA) as Testosterone Booster

 DHEA is a controversial hormone and its studies are inconclusive about its effectiveness as a testosterone booster.
-In fact, there are quite a few studies that show increase in testosterone concentrations.
+In fact, there are quite a few studies that show an increase in testosterone concentrations.
 A study with 100 mg DHEA in 16 young males ages 19+/-1 showed an increase in circulating DHEA by 2.5-fold, increased testosterone and reduced signs of muscle damage (lower muscle soreness was observed) .
 Another study in young male soccer players (aged 19-22) using 100 mg DHEA for 28 days resulted in a significant increase of total testosterone (a 39% increase and 4% free testosterone increase), estradiol and DHEA levels.
 However, this increase in testosterone had no beneficial effects on body composition and muscle mass .

 Several studies reported that serum sex steroid levels in both mature and young men were not significantly affected by DHEA supplementation and with only a minimal amount converted to testosterone and more to estrogen [7-9].
-Another 8 week study conducted on young men (aged 23+/-4) found that daily dose of 150 mg DHEA in combination with resistance-training did not affect serum concentrations of free and total testosterone or estrogen .
+Another 8-week study conducted on young men (aged 23+/-4) found that a daily dose of 150 mg DHEA in combination with resistance-training did not affect serum concentrations of free and total testosterone or estrogen .

 It appears that doses of DHEA ranging around 100-150 mg elevate testosterone levels but that does not translate to increased muscle mass by itself.
 There are too few studies combining dehydroepiandrosterone and weight lifting.
-Its effectiveness in young population remains uncertain.
+Its effectiveness in the young population remains uncertain.

-DHEA seems to be more effective in elderly.
+DHEA seems to be more effective in the elderly.
 The dose of 50 mg DHEA per day increased muscle mass and strength in combination with weight-lifting in elderly individuals .
-Serum testosterone was not significantly affected in men, serum estradiol increased about 30% in the men and about 70% in the women and there was modest (not significant) increase in serum IGF-1.
+Serum testosterone was not significantly affected in men, serum estradiol increased about 30% in the men and about 70% in the women and there was a modest (not significant) increase in serum IGF-1.
 A study by Weiss and associates that was confounded with low dose Vitamin D and high-dose calcium reported that after 2 years of DHEA supplementation (50 mg per day) free testosterone, estrogen and IGF-1 were increased.
-A more recent study by Weiss et al. also reported modest increase in free testosterone in elderly (65–75 year) men with same dose.
-In postmenopausal women low-dose DHEA (25 mg per day) was able to increase all steroid hormones in the serum and reduce SHBG and cortisol over the course of 1 year .
+A more recent study by Weiss et al. also reported a modest increase in free testosterone in elderly (65–75 year) men with the same dose.
+In postmenopausal women, low-dose DHEA (25 mg per day) was able to increase all steroid hormones in the serum and reduce SHBG and cortisol over the course of 1 year .
 While in hypoadrenal men 4 months of 50 mg of DHEA administration had no effect on serum testosterone levels .

 Side Effects and Risks of DHEA